vatpac-technology/sops/docs/aerodromes/classc/EastSale.md

 By day, pilots of local aircraft may request a low approach.
 Pilots are responsible for ensuring that no collision risk exists and that there is suitable spacing to continue the approach and for the potential/subsequent go-around.

 ## SID Selection
-In **VMC by day**, all aircraft shall be assigned a visual departure via the [military lane](#military-gates) corresponding with their direction of travel.
+In **VMC by day**, all military aircraft shall be assigned a visual departure via the [military lane](#military-gates) corresponding with their direction of travel.

 In all other situations:

 - Aircraft planned via **AY VOR**, **ANTLA**, **BULKO**, **DUNNE**, **GIPPS**, **MNG NDB**, **MOZZA**, **NUNPA**, **TYERS**, **VALDU**, or **VISER** shall be assigned the **Procedural SID** that terminates at the appropriate waypoint.